butcherg/wavedcc/README.md

 ![wavedcc hardware](https://github.com/butcherg/wavedcc/blob/main/DSZ_8768.jpg)

 I use breadboard jumpers throughout.
-There are two groups of jumpers 1) GPIO17/27/22 to L298n IN1a/IN1b/INEnable, along with a ground connection from PRi pin 9 to the L298n ground, and 2) from the RPi channel 1 I2c at GPIO2/3 to the Qwiik connector, also using pins 1 and 6 for 3v/GND.
-For the power through the INA219, + goes to V+, and the load is connected to V-.
+There are two groups of jumpers:

+1. GPIO17/27/22 to L298n IN1a/IN1b/INEnable, along with a ground connection from PRi pin 9 to the L298n ground,
+2. From the RPi channel 1 I2c at GPIO2/3 to the Qwiik connector, also using pins 1 and 6 for 3v/GND.

+For the power through the INA219, power + goes to V+, and the V- goes to load +.
 I chose to measure the current before the motor driver for connection simplicity, and wavedcc measures the total current prior to an ack pulse to detect acks.
 My L298n draws about 145ma, and a HOn3 K-27 with a Soundtraxx Tsnuami decoder adds about 500ma to that.

 ## Limitations